Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 1000 BP Amsterdam

 • Dr Rebecca Wynter FRHistS FHEA, is a historian of medicine and mental health, and of religion.
 She is Researcher in Health Humanities at the Universiteit van Amsterdam, and co-ordinator of the Pulse Network.
 Her research, publications and other activities have been supported by funding from, amongst others, Wellcome, the Arts and Humanities Research Council (AHRC, UKRI), the British Academy, Central England Quakers, the University of Manchester and Queen Mary, University of London.
-Her work centres on the histories of psychiatry, mental health and neurosurgery, and of first responders, First World War medicine and disability.
+Her work centres on the histories of psychiatry, mental health, learning disability, and neurosurgery, of first responders, and of First World War medicine and disability.
 She has worked with museums, developing and curating exhibitions, and with community-based groups on public history projects.

 • Profile